 Note: Nancy Reagan died on March 6, 2016, before the coin was officially released on July 1, 2016.
 However, the coin was approved and minted by The United States Mint before her death.

 |Denomination||Name of Pres.||Term||First Appeared|

 |Five Cents or Nickel||Thomas Jefferson||1801-1809||1938|

 |One Dollar||Various *||n.a.||2007|

-* - The Presidential Dollar Series of coins began in 2007.
-Each year for different presidents were honored in order of their term in office.
+*The Presidential Dollar Series of coins began in 2007 and ran through 2016.
+Each year four different presidents were honored in order of their term in office.